TylerSmall19/spi-net/readme.md

 4. Run `npm install` and follow any prompts that may appear.
 If you receive issues with the install process, it could be a depenency issue within the third-party node modules.
 Refer to the documentation for the error received or email the author listed in the `package.json` found at `spi-net/package.json`.
 5. Create a new .env file: `touch .env`
 6. Open the created file with your default text editor `open .env`
-7. Input your PubNub subscription, channel name, and publishing keys in this file:
+7. Input your PubNub subscription, channel name, and publishing keys in the newly created file:
 ```
 # spi-net/.env
 PUB_NUB_SUB=[YOUR_SUBSCRIPTION_KEY]
 PUB_NUB_PUB=[YOUR_PUBLISHING_KEY]
 PUB_NUB_CHANNEL=[YOUR_CHANNEL_NAME]
 ```
+8. run `npm start` to begin searching for drones.
+9. If you're using our accompanying Alexa App, configure those files [here](https://github.com/TylerSmall19/spi-net-server).